raspberrypilearning/robot-antenna/en/step_1.md

 ## Introduction
-In this resource you will build a cardboard robot with a real flashing LED antenna, as well as using Scratch to create a robot twin that beeps.
+In this resource you will build a cardboard robot with a real flashing LED antenna, and use Scratch to create a robot twin that beeps.

 ### What you will make
 Here is an example of the robot we made: